junxit/us-congress-bills-117/metadata.md

 - 2021-02-03 — Introduced in Senate
 - 2021-02-03 — Read twice and referred to the Committee on Veterans' Affairs. (text: CR S319)
+- 2021-04-28 — Committee on Veterans' Affairs.
+Hearings held.
+- 2021-05-26 — Committee on Veterans' Affairs.
+Ordered to be reported with an amendment favorably.
+- 2021-06-24 — Committee on Veterans' Affairs.
+Reported by Senator Tester with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2021-06-24 — Committee on Veterans' Affairs.
+Reported by Senator Tester with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2021-06-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 84.